Abestanis/APython/README.md

 It also provides these additional features:
 * A Python interpreter to freely explore the possibilities of Python.
 * A download manager to download Python versions and additional modules.

-* See the issues for unimplemented features.
+_See the issues for unimplemented features._

+Information: This app, while functional, is **not finished yet**.
+Bugs may occur and some needed functionality may not yet be implemented.

 ### The PyToApk-Tool